Halfway Point: 2nd Quarter Estimated Tax Payments Due June 15th

 What you need to know as a freelancer or consultant.

 If you have income that was not subject to withholding, it is more than likely that you will be required to make quarterly estimated tax payments to both the IRS and your state tax authority.
-This income would include from a partnership, s-corporation, or a sole proprietor/single member LLC.
+This would include pass-through income from a Partnerships and S-corporations as well as income as a Sole Proprietor or a Single Member LLC.

 How much needs to be paid in?